About this project

 With this project, I am not attempting to summarize each state.
 I’m not trying to have the quintessential experience of each state.
 I’m not observing from a distance.
 I am having an experience in each state, as myself.
 I’m doing this out of a personal need to not spend four years hating half of my country.
 As a painter who often bases projects on a sense of place, I know that I end up feeling connected to the places I paint.
 As a queer, feminist artist from a blue state, I’m using painting as a way to insert myself into places where I’m not sure I belong.
 I’m using this project as an opportunity to interact with people I normally wouldn’t have the excuse to meet.

 The resulting paintings are usually landscape-based and somewhat abstract, with a personal narrative running underneath.
+I subscribe to a definition of landscape that includes lunch, and parking lots.
 My goal for the paintings is for them to communicate something about the place they represent, so that the person experiencing the painting ends up feeling connected to the place in some way they weren’t before.

 I am reading Moby-Dick while I do this project.
 Part of the title of each painting (the part in parentheses) is a chapter title in Moby-Dick.
 I am on a journey of intimacy with our country.
 I must be stalwart as I pursue my whale so as not to be slain in the process.